tingox/tingox.github.io-src/content/pelican-4-0-1-is-in.md

 Category: Blog

 Long time since I posted here.
 Time has passed, and now Pelican 4.0.1 is out, I installed that on my new workstation (along with a few other missing tools).
 That's all.

+Ok, it seems I managed to break it again.
+Will this change fix anything?

+As it turns out, using `git submodule update` isn't wise.
+Atleast until you have fixed your submodule setup so the submodule tracks the correct branch of that repository.
+Oh well, I learned something.